KPMG Online Test 2024: Preparation Guide & Detailed Examples

 Speed and accuracy is the key criteria in every online test format.

 In the early phase of your preparation process, take your time to think and fully comprehend each question.
-Try to get as many correct answers as possible as it will be reflected in your final results,.
+Try to get as many correct answers as possible as it will be reflected in your final results.
 Finishing early means nothing if you got the wrong answers.
 So spend as long as it takes to understand the underlying reasoning within each question without any time pressure.

 Step 3: Practice answering questions speedily

 If you are quite comfortable with the test format and can produce the correct answer with ease, it’s time you moved on to the next step – increase your speed.
-Put yourself under serious time pressure, allow yourself only a limited amount of time to finish one question.
-Here are a few guides on how to finish your test faster:

 • Increase your reading speed: In this article, I introduce two techniques to step up your reading skill: trackers & pacers (use a pencil to follow through your reading) and perceptual expansion (focus on the middle words and your peripheral vision will take in the side ones).